 Should You Pay for a Sales Funnel Template?

-If it's early in the game and you're trying to keep costs low, I've actually written a guide to show you how to generate leads without spending any money.
-Check out my definitive guide, How to Build a Lead Generation Website.
+But if it’s early in the game and you’re trying to keep costs low, I’ve written a guide to show you how to generate leads without spending any money.
+Check it out here: How to Build a Lead Generation Website.

-The information I've shared with you in this article is a great foundation for driving more leads and growing your business online— without spending $97/mo on ClickFunnels.
+The information in that guide, combined with what I’ve shared with you in this article, is a great foundation for driving more leads and growing your business online— without spending $97/mo on ClickFunnels.
 (Spend that money on ads instead!)